 Says Belgravia Superintendent Pharmacist, Christina Chikaher: “We usually advise clients to apply minoxidil on a dry or towel dried scalp.
 I agree with the hypothesis that a damp scalp may lead to better drug penetration, however it may not always be convenient to have a damp scalp.
 The scalp should be dry or very slightly damp but not dripping wet as this may lead to drug dilution and less efficacy.”

-Leonora Doclis – senior hair loss specialist at Belgravia’s flagship clinic opposite Victoria Station in Central London – also agrees and has some advice for those unsure about using this part of their treatment: “The best way to apply minoxidil is to just apply it in small drips dotted around the top of the scalp.
+Leonora Doclis – senior hair loss specialist at Belgravia’s flagship Central London clinic – also agrees and has some advice for those unsure about using this part of their treatment: “The best way to apply minoxidil is to just apply it in small drips dotted around the top of the scalp.
 Apply the minoxidil directly on to a dry scalp ideally.
 When applying after shampooing, this is fine as long as the hair is well towel dried and the scalp is only minimally damp,” she explains.
 Adding: “However, if you are blow drying your hair anyway, it is better to blow dry the hair then apply the Minoxidil as advised after doing so.
 It is being applied to the scalp – not your hair – so should have no impact on your hairstyle and, by applying it this way, you allow it the best possible chance of effective absorption.”

 Backbone of hair loss treatment course